SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 mkdir -p /work/zwe996/.conda/pkgs
 ```
 # In general, if you run into a `disk quota exceed` error it just means you need to change an environment variable.
-For example, anytime you download very large models or datasets, you will likely have to make a change to avoid too much data being temporarily cached in your home directory
+For example, anytime you download very large models or datasets, you will likely have to make a change to avoid too much data being temporarily cached in your home directory.
+You need to delete the old HF cache in your home directly, and update the environment variable that points to that directory.
 ```bash
 # Need to run this everytime you log in, unelss you add the export to your ~/.bashrc
 export HF_HOME=/work/zwe996/.cache/huggingface && \